UkoeHB/bin-coeff-integral/README.md

 # README

-Study methods of computing binomial coefficients on integrals.
+Study methods of computing binomial coefficients for C++ integral types.

 To run: